replicatedhq/replicated-field-labs/labs/lab18-helm-charts/README.md

 ## Using Multiple Charts

 In this lab we have used a single chart that contained two sub-charts.
 Note that a Replicated Application Release can contain more than one Helm chart.
-If you do need to include more than one Helm chart, it is important to understand the sequence by which these charts are deployed.
+If you do need to include more than one Helm chart, it is important to understand the sequence in which these charts are deployed.

 Starting with version 1.69* of App Manager, charts are deployed in alphanumeric order.
 If this is not the sequence that you desire, you can use the `weight` field in the corresponding Replicated `kind:helmchart` file.
 The default value is 0 for any charts that do not have this field specified.
 Charts will be deployed in ascending numeric order based on this field. *For charts that have the same weight specified, then alpha numeric order takes precendence.